 Regular Saltillo tile cleaning will make your tile shine for years to come.

 Our favorite Saltillo floor cleaning product is Fabuloso.
-It cleans well, it smells like Mexico (or abuela’s house).
+It cleans well, smells like Mexico (or your abuela’s house).
 But your favorite mild detergent works just as well.
 Avoid harsh or acidic cleaners.

 When should I reseal my Saltillo tile?